uswds/uswds-site/_components/link/guidance/usability-should.md

     **Example 2:**
     > We've documented our research in the [raw research notes](javascript:void(0)) (requires login).

+- <span class="usa-tag bg-gold-20v text-ink">Under review</span> **If you use an external link indicator, use it consistently for all text links.** If your project uses an external link indicator (like an icon), use it for all text links across your site.
+If users learn to associate an external link with the indicator, they will also expect that text links without an indicator are not external links.
+Icon- or image-only links like social share buttons or logos do not need the same treatment as text links.

+- <span class="usa-tag bg-gold-20v text-ink">Under review</span> **Provide text context for external links.** Following a link is a decision.
+Terse links without context often don't give users enough information to make that decision.
+Plain, straightforward text can be the best way to communicate to users that a link will take them away from your site.
+This is useful whether the external link is to a government or a non-government site.
+When possible, use the content of the link text itself to indicate its destination.
+In isolation, an external link indicator (like an icon) can be ambiguous.
+Plain text can help make any link destination more clear.

+    **Example 1:**
+    > [CDC recommends using sunscreen when you’re outside](https://www.cdc.gov/cancer/skin/basic_info/sun-safety.htm) to reduce your risk of skin damage and skin cancer.

+    > To ensure food safety during an emergency, [the Red Cross recommends you do not open the refrigerator or freezer](https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/food-safety.html).

+    **Example 2:**
+    > [Sun safety guidance [cdc.gov]](https://www.cdc.gov/cancer/skin/basic_info/sun-safety.htm).

+    > [Food safety during an emergency [redcross.org]](https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/food-safety.html)

 - **Show file type and size for links to non-HTML content.** When possible, create HTML pages instead of linking to files like PDFs.
 If you do link to a file, tell users ahead of time if the link may trigger a file download, and show the size and format of that file.

     We recommend including this information at the end of the link, in the format `[FILE_TYPE, SIZE]`.
 We recommend using the file type rather than a product name.
 Use uppercase for the file type and a comma for the separator.
 For file size, use the number of pages in the document or the size in MB or KB if the document is not paginated.